Ratangarh, Churu: Geography

 Ratangarh is located at 28.08°N 74.6°E. It has an average elevation of 312 metres (1023 feet).

 Ratangarh is situated in the Thar Desert, on the dhoras (large sand dunes).
 Some neighborhoods in town are named after these dhoras.

 Government

-Currently Shri Abhinesh Maharshi from BJP is the MLA of this seat.
+Currently Shri Pusaram Godara from Congress is the MLA of this seat.

 Notable structures

 The Raja of Bikaner, Surat Singh, built a massive fort at Ratangarh in 1820 AD.
 The marketplace of the town is in the shape of a cross suggesting that the city was planned before construction.
 An array of stately Havelis line the main crossing, which is also graced by a Clock Tower.
 The town is the site of a major power station, supplying electricity is supplied from Ratangarh up to Jaipur.

 The Soorajmull Jalan family, which was once one of the ten wealthiest families in India, has contributed to the city by constructing over 20 structures including hospitals, schools, libraries, and sporting centers.
 The clock tower, roads, colleges and schools in this city have been donated by the Jalan family, which is now based in Kolkata.